jpegleg/giant-spellbook/README.md

 The 'researcher' option is an interactive hexdump with x86_64 (intel) disassembly.
 The hexdump has color highlighting to mark ELF, PE, and Mach-O magic, ASCII control characters, and more.

 Use the 'help_map' subcommand to print the meanings of the colors and symbols and print out some tips for using this mode.
+The 'help_map' has commands and explanations for using 'researcher'.
+These commands include 'base64' and 'binary' which can be used to print out additional views of the data in the current buffer.

-The interactive session of 'researcher' is a segment-by-segment hexdump and disassembly with the 'read' subcommand.
+The interactive session of 'researcher' is a segment-by-segment hexdump and disassembly, activated with the 'read' subcommand targeting a file.

-The functionality attempts to ensure that instructions are not chopped at the end with look-head/over-read.
+The functionality attempts to ensure that diassembled instructions are not chopped at the end with look-head/over-read.

 Pressing enter will move on to the next line.
 Typing a number and pressing enter will jump to that buffer number in the file.
 The buffers are 64 bytes, plus the 15 byte lookahead.

-Use control + c to exit, or read to the end of the file by pressing the enter key.
+Use control + c to exit, or read to the end of the file by pressing the enter key or entering a number past the lenth of the file.

 This 'researcher' option may not work well with all terminals/consoles and all platforms.
 I noted that some alpine linux consoles needed to run `reset` to get the display back after exiting the 'researcher'.